ccocchi/rabl-rails/README.md

 Overall, Rabl-rails is **20% faster and use 10% less memory**.

 You can see full tests on test application repository.

-## Caching

-Caching is not a part of Rabl-rails.
-It is already in Rails itself, because caching all view output is the same as action caching (Rails caching is even better because it will also not run your queries).

-And caching each object in a collection can be really not effective with big collections or simple objects.
-This is also a nightmare with cache expiration.

 ## Authors and contributors